Catharus: Systematics

 Historically, the migratory and residents were placed in two genera: Hylocichla and Catharus, respectively.
 However, molecular studies indicate that hermit thrush (C. guttatus) is more closely related to three Neotropical species (C. occidentalis, C. gracilirostris, C. frantzii) than to the long-distance migrants which it superficially resembles.
-This pattern of homoplasy may be the result of two independent origins of migration in the genus, and the convergent evolution of phenotypic characters associated with migration.
+This pattern of homoplasy has been interpreted as evidence that seasonal migration had multiple independent origins in the genus (i.e., convergent evolution of phenotypic characters associated with migration), but a 2025 study proposed that it reflects the "budding" of daughter lineages from a long-lived "stem" lineage in evolutionary stasis (which persists today as C. guttatus).

 The taxonomy of Catharus dates to the 18th century and has a confusing history resulting from multiple cryptic species, taxonomic composites, misidentified species, and other historical errors.
 The name Catharus, authored by Charles Lucien Bonaparte, is derived from the Ancient Greek καθαρός (katharós) meaning "pure" or "clean", and refers to the plumage of the orange-billed nightingale-thrush (C. aurantiirostris).

 Species delimitation in Catharus remains an active topic of study and multiple taxonomic splits have been proposed and/or adopted during the last half century, to recognize long-overlooked cryptic species.
-For example, evidence supporting the split of C. frantzii and C. occidentalis was published in 1969; evidence supporting the split of C. bicknelli and C. minimus was published in 1993; most recently, evidence supporting the split of C. dryas and C. maculatus was published in 2017.
+For example, evidence supporting the split of C. frantzii and C. occidentalis was published in 1969; evidence supporting the split of C. bicknelli and C. minimus was published in 1993; evidence supporting the split of C. dryas and C. maculatus was published in 2017; evidence supporting the split of C. fuscater into seven species was published in 2023, including a newly described species from Panama called Darien Nightingale-thrush (C. arcanus); and Halley (2025) has recently argued that C. mexicanus should be treated as two species.
 The sister taxa C. ustulatus and C. swainsoni have also been treated at species rank by some authors.
+Even with these various splits, a recent study suggests that species diversity in Catharus may still be underestimated.

 The nightingale-thrushes, revered for their beautiful songs, have long been compared to the common nightingale (Luscinia megarhynchos).
 Theodore Roosevelt once remarked that, "In melody, and above all in that finer, higher melody where the chords vibrate with the touch of eternal sorrow, [L. megarhynchos] cannot rank with such singers as the Wood Thrush and Hermit Thrush.
 The serene, ethereal beauty of the Hermit's song, rising and falling through the still evening under the archways of hoary mountain forests that have endured from time everlasting".
 A study published in 2014 presented evidence that hermit thrush songs, like human music, tend to be constructed of frequency ratios that are expressed as simple mathematical ratios and follow the harmonic series.